camunda/camunda-docs-static/get-started/content/spring.md

 </beans>
 ```

-## Invoke a Spring bean from a BPMN 2.0 Service task
+## Invoke a Spring Bean from a BPMN 2.0 Service Task

 {{< img src="../img/spring-framework/service-task.png" >}}

 Referencing a Spring Bean from a BPMN 2.0 Service Task is simple.
-As shown in the screenshot to the left, we have to select the service task in the camunda Modeler and provide an expression in the *Expression Delegate* Field.
+As shown in the screenshot to the left, we have to select the service task in the Camunda Modeler and provide an expression in the *Expression Delegate* Field.
 We type `${calculateInterestService}`.

 Finally, we add the Java class implementing the `JavaDelegate` interface.